Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 <img width="497" height="238" alt="sterling Patient visit by gender shot" src="https://github.com/user-attachments/assets/dba76c3b-30e7-4110-981d-45e34a609a56" />

 ### **5. Bar Chart – Patient Visit by Treatment Category**
-**What it shows:** The number of patient visits grouped by treatment type, allowing comparison across different medical service areas.
+**What it shows:** Number of visits per treatment category.

 **Insight:**
 Radiology recorded the highest number of visits (239), followed by Orthopedics (133) and Dermatology (129).
 On the other end, Pediatrics (113) and Dentistry (109) had the lowest patient volumes, indicating relatively lower demand for these services during the analyzed period.

-**Use:** This visualization helps hospital management identify high-demand departments for potential investment or expansion and evaluate underused services for restructuring, promotion, or resource reallocation.
-It supports data-driven service planning and operational optimization.
+**Use:**  Identifies high-traffic departments for resource scaling and low-demand services for promotional campaigns or review.

 <img width="432" height="306" alt="sterling Patient visit by treat shot" src="https://github.com/user-attachments/assets/6b10b308-46f0-41d4-8aa2-39e4fb1db431" />

 ### **6. Line Chart – Daily Doctor Trend**
-**What it shows:** The number of doctors on duty per day over a 30-day period, illustrating fluctuations in staff availability.
+**What it shows:** Number of doctors available each day for 30 days.

 **Insight:**
-Doctor availability peaked on Day 12 with 34 doctors, but significantly dropped to 18 doctors on Day 22, likely due to holidays, off-duty shifts, or scheduling constraints.
-This drop could impact patient care quality and waiting times if not proactively managed.
+Highest availability: Day 12 (34 doctors).
+Lowest: Day 22 (18 doctors), likely due to public holidays or shift constraints.

 **Use:** This chart is vital for workforce planning, helping management anticipate staffing needs, balance workloads, and prevent service disruptions during low-staff days, especially when aligned with patient volume trends.